bemasc/ds-glue/draft-schwartz-ds-glue.md

 ns1.example 600 IN AAAA  2001:db8::1
 ~~~

-A zone in this configuration can use an NSEC DSGLUE record to indicate that there is no IPv4 address:
+A zone in this configuration can optionally use an NSEC DSGLUE record to indicate that there is no IPv4 address:

 ~~~
 $ORIGIN com.